Todd Gloria: Campaign

 Gloria announced his candidacy for mayor of San Diego in 2020 on January 9, 2019.
 Gloria's campaign focused on issues such as the housing crisis, affordability, public transportation, and climate change.
-Gloria was endorsed by several politicians including Governor Gavin Newsom, former Governor Jerry Brown, and San Diego City Attorney Mara Elliott.
+Gloria was endorsed by several politicians, including Governor Gavin Newsom, former Governor Jerry Brown, and San Diego City Attorney Mara Elliott.

 On August 20, 2019, Gloria won the San Diego County Democratic Party's endorsement vote, allowing the party to spend money on behalf of his campaign.
 Gloria received 70% of the votes, exceeding the 60% required to win.
-Fellow democratic rivals Barbara Bry and Tasha Williamson won 14% and 3% of the votes respectively.
+Fellow Democratic rivals Barbara Bry and Tasha Williamson won 14% and 3% of the votes, respectively.

-In August 2019, Gloria was accused of collecting funds for his 2020 re-election campaign to the State Assembly before filing his intent to run with the state in violation of state law.
+In August 2019, Gloria was accused of collecting funds for his 2020 re-election campaign to the State Assembly before filing his intent to run with the state, violating state law.
 Gloria claimed this was a technical oversight and filed the relevant paperwork the next day.

-With the Mayor being a "voter-nominated" office in San Diego, Gloria and Bry advanced to the general election as the top two vote getters from the primary.
-He was then elected mayor in the November 3 election, making him the first Native American and Filipino-American mayor elected in a US city of over a million people and the city's first mayor of color and the city's first openly gay mayor.
-He was sworn in on December 10, 2020.
+With the Mayor's office being a "voter-nominated" position in San Diego, Gloria and Bry advanced to the general election as the top two vote-getters from the primary.
+On November 3, he was elected mayor, making history as the first Native American and the first Filipino-American to hold this position in a U.S. city with over a million people.
+He also became San Diego's first mayor of color and its first openly gay mayor.
+Gloria was sworn in on December 10, 2020.

 Tenure

 Infrastructure

-To revitalize the infrastructure of the city, Gloria proposed a budget for Fiscal Year 2023 called the “Ready to Rebuild” proposal.
-At just under $5 billion dollars total, the budget increased the allocation of funds to street maintenance by $27.6 million, parks and recreation services by $4.3 million, and left $55.8 million dollars from the American Rescue Plan Act money given to the city for the next fiscal year.
-From the budget initiatives, there are several projects underway to repair the infrastructure of the city that are part of the Capital Improvements Program (CIP).
+To revitalize the city's infrastructure, Gloria proposed a budget for Fiscal Year 2023 called the “Ready to Rebuild” proposal.
+At just under $5 billion total, the budget increased the allocation of funds to street maintenance by $27.6 million, parks and recreation services by $4.3 million, and left $55.8 million from the American Rescue Plan Act money given to the city for the next fiscal year.
+From the budget initiatives, several projects that support San Diego's Capital Improvements Program (CIP) are underway to repair the city's infrastructure.
 CIP functions as the plan to improve the capital and infrastructure of San Diego over several years.
-These projects have focus areas that provide important services for San Diego residents such as fire stations, libraries, and parks.
+These projects focus on areas that provide important services for San Diego residents such as fire stations, libraries, and parks.